junxit/us-congress-bills-110/metadata.md

 - 2007-11-01 — The Speaker designated the Honorable Jose E. Serrano to act as Chairman of the Committee.
 - 2007-11-01 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H12430-12431)
 - 2007-11-01 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2007-11-05 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.